WeChat Downloads Reportedly Surge Ahead Of Ban Imposed By Donald Trump

 Downloads of the app WeChat reportedly surged on Friday, with users rushing to get their hands on the application before a deadline imposed by President Donald Trump will make it unavailable.

-As The Inquisitr reported, Trump signed an executive order saying that both WeChat and the popular social media app TikTok would be banned from stores within the United States starting on Sunday, September 20.
+As The Inquisitr reported, Trump signed an executive order saying that both WeChat and the popular social media app TikTok would be banned from app stores within the U.S. starting on Sunday, September 20.
 Those who have already downloaded it will still have access to it, but will not be able to receive updates.

-“The only real change as of Sunday night will be [TikTok users] won’t have access to improved apps, updated apps, upgraded apps or maintenance,” Commerce Secretary Wilbur Ross said during an appearance on Fox Business (via CNN Money).
+“The only real change as of Sunday night will be [TikTok users] won’t have access to improved apps, updated apps, upgraded apps or maintenance,” Commerce Secretary Wilbur Ross said during an appearance on Fox Business, via CNN Money.

-The president has claimed that TikTok represents a national security threat, claiming that the Chinese government is able to access private data of those who download it in the United States.
+The president has claimed that TikTok represents a national security threat, claiming that the Chinese government is able to access private data of those who download it in the U.S.

 As The Hill noted, the approaching deadline has led to a surge in popularity for WeChat.
-The app started the morning on Friday as the No. 1,385 most popular app, but by noon had reached the top 100.
+The app started the morning on Friday ranked No. 1,385 for most popular apps, but by noon had reached the top 100.
 Citing a mobile insight strategist from the firm SensorTower, the outlet noted that the ranking was a significant jump for WeChat, which is normally between 1,000 and 1,500 for most popular downloads.
 Friday represented the first time that it had cracked the top 500 this year.

 WeChat is a multimedia messaging platform that is regularly used for mobile transactions, The Hill noted.